collie123/CyberPortfolio/Splunk/Analyzing Kippo Honeypot logs.md

 # Overview

-I uploaded over 365 logs from the Kippo honeypot to Splunk.
+I uploaded over 365 log files from the Kippo honeypot to Splunk.
 These logs were accumulated over 1 year and consists of over 11,000,000 events.
 Kippo lures attackers in by running a SSH service with weak credentials.

 I used Splunk to extract meaningful data from these logs such as Source IP addresses, source country and failed/successful credentials over SSH.